Aldo-RO/odin-lamding-page/README.md

 # odin-lamding-page
-TOP Foundation Course's second project
+TOP Foundation Course's second project: A webpage made with only with HTML and CSS